icepie/giwifi-gear/README.md

 # giwifi-gear
-A cli tool for login giwifi, and it just a client tool:)
+A cli tool for login giwifi and it just a client tool:)